MisterMeme95/DMI_Forge/cJSON/tests/unity/docs/UnityAssertionsReference.md

 Um... yikes.
 It's obviously breaking a rule or two... but they had to break SOME rules, so they made a choice.

-When the C99 standard rolled around, it introduced alternate standard-size types.
+When the C99 standard rolled around, it introduced alternate standard-current_capacity types.
 It also introduced macros for pulling in MIN/MAX values for your integer types.
 It's glorious!
 Unfortunately, many embedded compilers can't be relied upon to use the C99 types (Sometimes because they have weird register sizes as described